reddysnehalatha08/AquaGuardian-Smart-Water-Drinking-Reminder/README.md

 **Reddy Snehalatha**

-Electronics & Communication Engineering
+Electronics & Communication Engineering,
-Siddhartha Institute of Engineering and Technology Vector India
+Siddhartha Institute of Engineering and Technology, Vector India

 This project is developed for educational and academic purposes.